 - Summer Camp Fee

 Summer Camp Activities

 We offer summer camp for children of 12 months and above.
-The kids are divided in four groups according to age and they participate in numerous games, sports and activities.
+The kids are divided into four groups according to age, and they participate in numerous games, sports, and activities.

 Learning while having fun: it's possible!